geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - Wildcard
      - N
      - Wildcard used to specify which files should be scanned by the indexer.
 (For instance: ".")
+   * - MosaicCRS
+     - N
+     - The "native" CRS of the mosaic, that is, the one in which footprints are collected.
+Useful when dealing with granules in multiple CRSs (see tutorial)

 Here is a sample :file:`indexer.properties` file::